ThomasNJordan/SmallSIEM/README.md

 Thomas Jordan, Thomas Kim, Ewan Shen

+References: StackOverflow regarding linking HTML pages and flask implementation among other imports and issues.
+ChatGPT for helping us debug our code.

 # SmallSIEM
 A simple SIEM written in Python using a MySQL backend.
 SmallSIEM supports the storage and interactions between users, IP addresses, locations, and events